jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 ## Cloud Formation

 Cloud Formation is a Declarative way to deploy our resources into AWS.
+It is used when you need to create and repeat an architecture in different environments, regions or AWS accounts

 With cloud formation you can "say": I want a S3 Bucket, I want an EC2 instance, i want a EBS as storage to that instance and so on.
 Cloud formation creates everything in the right order and with the exact configuration;